Secure Windows Remote Access

 - Server-side forwarding: with Bitvise SSH Server and Client, a server and multiple clients can be set up so that all port forwarding rules are configured centrally at the server, without requiring any client-side setting updates.
 The SSH clients only need to be configured once, and port forwarding rules can easily be changed when necessary.

-- Multi-site support: Bitvise SSH Server supports multiple simultaneous, independent installations on the same server for customers needing completely separate sites for different groups of users.
-Multiple SSH server versions can run concurrently, installed on separate sites.
+- Multi-instance support: Bitvise SSH Server supports multiple simultaneous, independent installations on the same computer for customers needing completely separate instances for different groups of users.
+Multiple SSH server versions can run concurrently, as separate instances on the same server.

 - Master/slave configuration: In environments with multiple SSH server installations, one can be configured to run as master, and others can be configured to run as slaves.
 Slave installations can be configured to synchronize their settings, host keys, and/or password cache with the master.
 This feature can be used both for cluster support, and to reproduce aspects of SSH server settings on a large number of similar installations.